 The following graph estimates the chance of having at least one baby following a future thawing of a woman’s eggs, based on her age at egg collection and number of eggs collected.

 There are many milestones that need to be successfully achieved to result in the birth of a healthy baby.
 A high number of eggs are required to be frozen to give a good chance of pregnancy, this is because:

 - Not every egg collected is able to be frozen – they must be both mature and normal in appearance.

-- Not every egg when thawed, will survive – the average survival rate is expected to be 80-90% (not as high as freezing embryos – i.e. successfully fertilised eggs – which has more than a 95% survival rate).
+- Not every egg when thawed, will survive – the average survival rate is expected to be 80-90% (not as high as freezing embryos; i.e. successfully fertilised eggs have more than a 95% survival rate).

 - Not every fertilised egg will successfully develop into an embryo.

 - Not every embryo that is transferred to the uterus will result in a baby.